 Reimagining Social Impact During COVID-19 with Christey West

 Christey West, co-founder of “Just Peoples” gave an inspiring presentation on what it takes to tackle world poverty especially with the compounded challenges brought on by the COVID-19 pandemic.
 Before becoming a wife and mother, Christey travelled to Nepal where she first encountered children in need of appropriate outerwear and shoes.
 Following the advice of a local man, she bought such necessities to give to the street children only to find that they did not wear them the next day.
+She learned the kids had sold their new shoes to buy glue (drugs) to suppress their appetites as they didn’t have enough food to eat.
 This was the start of Christey’s learning curve to navigate the ways to empower local leaders in tackling poverty and amplifying their missions most effectively.

 Just Peoples currently supports several local leaders to empower their community.
 They often have the leaders invest in their project as well to ensure commitment in creating local solutions for a greater impact.
 Christey introduced several inspiring and insightful examples of such projects supporting local leaders.

 In Vietnam, single mom Tang Duyen Hong is the Project Leader for an online support group of 30,000 single mothers providing beneficial information to enable them to work towards financial independence.
 Hong designs the projects and Just Peoples find the funds to make it happen.